valilagoa/github-slideshow/_posts/0000-01-02-valilagoa.md

 -------------
 layout: hola
-i forgot: hola
+title: hola
 -------------

 This is my second slide.
+There was a change on line 5